JuliaDynamics/Associations.jl/docs/src/compression_complexity.md

 ## Example

 Below is a reproduction of figure 3 in Nagaraj et al. (2013)[^Nagaraj2013], which compares the (approximate) Lyapunov exponent and compression complexity (ETC) of 200-pt long logistic map time series with varying bifurcation parameters.

-For ETC, the time series was symbolized to a binary time series by splitting above and below x = 0.5.
-Lyapunov exponents are estimated directly on the time series.
+For ETC, the time series is symbolized to a binary time series before analysis.
+Lyapunov exponents are estimated directly on the (non-symbolized) time series.

 ```@example
 using CausalityTools, Plots, StatsBase, Measures